 2001 - « The Toyota Way 2001 »

-These criticisms and debates led Toyota to (re)formalize its key principles in 2001, articulated around the two pillars of continuous improvement and respect for people in a document called "The Toyota Way 2001".
+These criticisms and debates led Toyota, itself at the origin of the Lean story, to (re)formalize its key principles.
+They were articulated around the two pillars of continuous improvement and respect for people in a document called "The Toyota Way 2001".

 Lean, originally designed for production, has developed in several other environments, including:

 - The "Lean office" or "Lean service", which deploys the principles of Lean in office activities or processing intangible flows (rather than physical products)

 - "Lean Engineering" or "Lean Development" in Research and Development or Engineering processes